openhab/openhab-addons/bundles/org.openhab.binding.sunsynk/README.md

 - Inverter Serial maps to the Sun Synk Connect inverter serial number
 - Inverter Name maps to the Sun Synk Connect inverter alias
 - Refresh time (advanced) default 60s; determines the interval between polls of Sun Synk Connect.
 A value above 60 is enforced.
-When setting this remember your inverter values are only published to Sun Synk Connect at the rate set by "data interval".
+When setting this remember your inverter values are only published by Sun Synk Connect at the rate set by "data interval".

-The refresh rate is limited to once every 60s to prevent to many requests from the Sun Synk Connect API, although there is no rate limit, the Sun Synk data is fully refreshed at the "data interval" set in Sun Synk Connect, at best that is every 60s.
+The refresh rate is limited to once every 60s to prevent too many requests from the Sun Synk Connect API, although there is no rate limit, the Sun Synk data is fully refreshed at the "data interval" set in Sun Synk Connect, at best that is every 60s.
 This can mean the data in openHAB is more than 1 minute delayed from real-time.
 Commands sent (from openHAB) to Sun Synk are buffered up until the next refresh interval and as they take a while to propagate through to your inverter, some channels are not refreshed (read back) from Sun Synk Connect until the next minute.

 The SunSynk Account requires the user e-mail address and password used to login to Sun Synk Connect.